alan-turing-institute/census2021-backbrief/docs/draft_report.md

 The problem
 ----

-Record linkage between Census 2021 and CCS
+- Record linkage between Census 2021 and CCS

-Include overview of the Census/CCS records and the likely issues that arise from their pairing.
+- Overview of the Census/CCS records and the likely issues that arise from their pairing
+- Can we train based on manual decisions
+- Harder to match Census/CCS records may be collected last

 Project proposal
 -----

-Subject to discussion with ONS
+- Subject to discussion with ONS

-Include section on evaluation method
+- Include section on evaluation method

 Timeline and plan
 -----